Q: Is Zendesk Secure?

 We explain why here:

 What Zendesk offers is a macro-backup of their entire system.
-Zendesk runs an encrypted full backup every 24 hours.
-This covers you for incidents on their end that impact their entire user base, such as data breaches.
+Zendesk runs an full encrypted backup every 24 hours.
+These platform-wide backups cover you for incidents on their end that impact their entire user base, such as data breaches.
 What Rewind offers you is a micro-backup of just your most important account data.
 It’s an accessible backup of your Zendesk data.
-One you can use to swiftly recover important information.
+One you can use to swiftly recover critical information.

 Human error, malicious attacks, and software glitches caused by 3rd party software are just some of the reasons why people lose important information in Zendesk.
 Using an automated backup service like Rewind for your web apps makes backups and recovery simple and gives you peace of mind about the security of your business-critical data.
 It’s like having an insurance policy on your data.